gaomingyang/random-quote-picture/README.md

 - Make it resilient to one or both providers being unavailable
 - Provide unit tests
 - Provide any documentation you think might be helpful
-- Feel free to add anythng that you think might be useful
+- Feel free to add anything that you think might be useful

 ## APIs to be Used